Bibliotheca Philosophica Hermetica: Past

 The founder of the library, Joost R. Ritman (1941), was an Amsterdam businessman with a deep interest in spirituality.
-He began collecting rare books at a young age, after his mother had presented him with a copy of a seventeenth-century edition of “The Aurora”, a work by Jacob Böhme, one of the authors who are a lasting source of inspiration to him.
+He began collecting rare books at a young age, after his mother presented him with a copy of a seventeenth-century edition of Aurora, a work whose author, Jacob Böhme, proved a lasting source of inspiration to him.
 When he conceived the plan to turn his private collection of books into a library, his vision was to bring together under one roof manuscripts and printed works in the field of the Hermetic tradition, and to show the interrelatedness between the various collecting areas and their relevance for the present day.
 Following a difficult year in the shadow of the financial crisis and cuts, The Ritman Library reopened its doors on December 16, 2011.

 In 2016, Ritman purchased and donated a national monument, the Huis met de Hoofden (House with the Heads) located at Keizersgracht 123 to house the BPH collection and make possible supporting programs – including exhibition spaces, a research institute, and seminar rooms.
 In 2016 a major digitization project was begun and by Spring of 2017 over 2000 of the rarest works were made available on-line.

 Following a ceremonial grand opening of the museum by the Ritman family and author Dan Brown, the Embassy of the Free Mind opened its doors to the public in 2017.

 Present

 The “House with the Heads” currently houses four major institutions that are linked to one another: a library, museum, research institute and academy.
 The library and research institute work together to develop content that flows into the exhibitions of the museum, the courses offered in the academy, and the publications of the research institute.
 The central institution is the library and the content for the other institutions grows out of the books and manuscripts held within it.

 The building Huis met de Hoofden is currently undergoing a major renovation to create more space for its programs.
 In 2022 a new reading room was established on the second floor of the building.
 This room contains a selection of the most important secondary research literature for students, researchers and the public.
 There are further stacks of research literature in the basement of the building that can be accessed on request.
-The core collection of rare historic books, manuscripts, and incunables can also be viewed on request or studied by booking a rare book tour with experts who work for the research institute.
+The core collection of rare historic books, manuscripts, and incunables can also be viewed and studied on request for academic purpose.